kamax-matrix/matrix-appservice-email/README.md

 git submodule update --init
 ```
 ### Manual
-Run the following command in the repo base directory to produce a distribution directory which will contain all required files and cd into it:
+Run the following command in the repo base directory to produce the distribution directory `build/dist/bin` which will
+contain all required files and will allow you to test the bridge quickly.
+**It is highly recommended to use a less volatile directory to store those as this directory can be remove with a clean command!**
 ```
-./gradlew distBin
+./gradlew buildBin
-cd build/dist/bin
 ```

 ### Docker
-Run the following command in the repo base directory to produce a Docker image `kamax.io/matrix-appservice-email`
+Run the following command in the repo base directory to produce a Docker image `kamax.io/mxasd-email`
 ```
 ./gradlew buildDocker
 ```